timadair/sdk-components-example-web-app/README.md

 <br/><br/>

 ### Create Web App
 This is just a directory to hold our npm configuration really.
 It just makes it easier for this walkthrough going forward to have everything in a neat little box.
+You could even copy the files in the node_modules/@senzing/sdk-components-web after the package is installed and not even use node if you wanted to.
+You'd lose the easy updates and semver stuff but yeah, you _could_ do that.

 ```
 mkdir sdk-components-example-web-app